teacherseatdocs/teacherseat-adminstrator-panel/concepts/systems-and-subsystems.md

   - patchlevel (only when release type is final)

 eg. `2.3.4-a1` Major: 2, Minor: 3, Tiny: 4, Release Type: Alpha, Release Version Number: 1

+## Mounting Mode

+A system needs to be integrated into your learning platform and there are two different modes of mounting: Intenral and Service.

+**Internal mode** is when the system is mounted directly into the codebase.
+Many core systems have to be internally mounted since they are abstract in nature or form the foundation for other systems.

+**Service mode** is when the system runs on its own isolate cloud infrastructure.
+This allows the service to be highly avaliable.
+Critical system like Payments or Authenication are generally running as their own service, so that in the event other minor system fail, they do not affect core systems.